 One the key things we look for when including or promoting footgear on the Natural Footgear site is whether or not a product works well in combination with the other items we carry or feature.
 As mentioned earlier in this article, Correct Toes can be worn inside men's and women's footwear that possesses a sufficiently wide toe box to accommodate optimal toe splay.
 Correct Toes compatible footwear should also have a completely flat sole from heel to toe to enable natural arch support and a flexible sole to allow your foot to become strong and sturdy on its own.

 SHOP MEN'S SHOES SHOP WOMEN'S SHOES

-Correct Toes also works great in combination with other natural footgear, including Injinji toe socks, Pedag metatarsal pads, Naboso insoles, and Tuli's heel cups, for synergistic foot health benefits and for enhancing foot comfort.
+Correct Toes also works great in combination with other natural footgear, including Injinji toe socks, Pedag metatarsal pads, Naboso insoles, Tuli's heel cups, and BlackBoard training tools, for synergistic foot health benefits or for enhancing foot comfort.
 Using the full suite of natural footgear can help accelerate the foot and toe rehabilitation process and help you build your strongest, most resilient foot.